tomnor/channelpack/docs/overview_examples.rst

 The idea behind `channelpack` is to provide a quick and convinient way of loading and anlyzing (test) data.

 channelpack requires `numpy <https://pypi.python.org/pypi/numpy>`_, but does not attempt to install that for you during installation of channelpack.
 It's not a huge deal to install numpy, but maybe not trivial either, and there might be reasons you prefer to do that yourself.

 .. automodule:: channelpack

+The function :func:`pack.txtpack` is limited to nemerical data, since it is a wrapper around numpys loadtxt.
+There is no limitation of the :class:`channelpack.ChannelPack` class for the data arrays it holds - the arrays are numpy 1d arrays.

 Loading and exploring data files
 ================================